 Between 2011 and 2014 poppies flowered in profusion on our Blackstone Farm Fields nature reserve alongside the road between Bewdley and Stourport.
 The sea of red was a by-product of reducing the nutrients, allowing fields to remain fallow and minimising the use of fertilisers that was undertaken as part of the process to return the land to heathland.

 Around 90% of Worcestershire's heathland has been lost in the last 200 years so the work we are doing there will help our most threatened habitat.
 It is adjacent to our neighbouring The Devil's Spittleful nature reserve and Wyre Forest District Council's Rifle Range and Burlish Top; together they're creating important connections for wildlife.
 Alongside the management work that has been taking place on these heathland reserves over recent years, the reversion of Blackstone Farm Fields to heathland will help heathland specialists such as nightjars and woodlarks to return to the area.

 There are no longer fields full of poppies as other plants are now growing there too.
 Healthy heathlands include areas of disturbed ground so although the poppies won’t be quite the spectacle they are now, there will still be small patches of poppies for people to enjoy.

 In 2019 poppies sprung up in large numbers at nearby Dropping Well Farm.
 These were visible from the Severn Valley Railway and by anyone walking along nearby public footpaths.
 We are hoping to buy this land in order to create a fantastic block of heathland in which wildlife can thrive; you can find out more about our hopes for this on our Heathland Hero webpage.
-The land is farmland with no public access so we ask that if the poppies return in 2020 that all visitors respect this and the wildlife that lives there by not entering the fields; thank you.
+The land is farmland with no public access so we ask that if the poppies return that all visitors respect this and the wildlife that lives there by not entering the fields; thank you.

 Where can I see the best bluebells on your nature reserves?